Pretrained Video Models as Differentiable Physics Simulators for Urban Wind Flows: Conclusion

 \section{Conclusion}

 This work demonstrates that a video diffusion model pretrained on natural video can be fine-tuned into a quantitatively accurate surrogate for urban wind simulation, and that it can outperform neural operators designed specifically for PDE solving.
 The resulting model generates 112-frame rollouts in under a second, roughly three orders of magnitude faster than the CFD solver.
 The combination of speed and inherent differentiability enables a design workflow that is difficult to achieve with conventional CFD: candidate building layouts can be assessed in real time, and gradients obtained by backpropagation through the predicted flow field can be used to adjust geometry toward improved wind comfort.
 Our inverse optimization experiments show that this works for single and multiple inlet directions, with both \textit{rigid} translation and continuous \textit{morph}ing of buildings.
 The current sub-block parametrization could easily be extended to richer representations, such as per-face offsets or spline-based footprints, which would allow for realistic shape exploration.
 Furthermore, the objective itself could incorporate additional differentiable constraints, such as minimum passage widths or pedestrian-flow norms.
+A complementary direction is to pair our gradient-based optimizer with generative inverse-design methods that impose a learned prior over candidate solutions, such as CinDM~\cite{wu2024compositional} and DiffPhyCon~\cite{wei2024diffphycon}, which could further improve the discovered layouts.

 The current formulation operates in 2D.
 An extension to 3D is relatively straightforward: instead of binary occupancy masks, building heights can be encoded as continuous values in the conditioning frame.
 The pretrained video models have substantial unused capacity, as shown by the fact that only two denoising steps are enough for our current flow fields.
 We expect the bottleneck to be the data, because generating 3D urban CFD at comparable diversity and resolution would require substantially more computational resources.